Spaced Repetition

 Expand for example definitions - only expand this after you have written yours down.
 Compare your answers with these.

-- has, already, and been are all standard English words with no special meaning.
+- to is a standard English word with no special meaning.

-- declared - We learnt about this already in this course - a declaration is where we make a new name (e.g. a new variable) in JavaScript.
+constkeyword which we use earlier in the program. - variable - We learnt about this already in this course - a variable is used to store a piece of data in a program.

 Reading that back, we can rephrase this error message: